chromium/chromium/services/device/compute_pressure/README.md

 interface.
 There can be more than one PressureObserver per frame.

 `blink::PressureObserverManager` keeps track of `blink::PressureClientImpl` and
-the connection to the `content::PressureServiceImpl` instance.
+the connection to the `content::PressureService*` instance.
 The class is responsible for handling the communication between the renderer and browser sides.